About State Science Day

 - Pay attention to your surroundings!
 Park and walk in well-lit areas at night, and do not walk alone.

-Important Notice: Please check back for important announcements about traffic, parking, and local events that could effect your travel or stay in Columbus for the 2015 State Science Day.
+Please check back for important announcements about traffic, parking and local events that could affect your travel or stay in Columbus for the 2020 State Science Day.

 |AD Rate||Width x Height|